Workflow Audit in CMMS: How to Link Preventive Maintenance to Work Orders

 The Trigger Logic: From Audit Finding to Auto-Generated WO

-The trigger logic works as a conditional workflow inside the preventive maintenance module.
+The trigger logic works as a conditional workflow automation inside the preventive maintenance module.
 Here's how the flow looks in practice:

 This is the PM-to-WO interlink in action.
 According to Reliable Plant, organizations that connect PM findings to corrective work orders see a 35% improvement in first-time-fix rates because technicians arrive prepared with context from the original inspection.